OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     >>> z1.get_abs_directory()
     '...'

-Note that the output in this example depends on your local directory structure.
+The output in this example depends on your local directory structure.
 All components added into this assembly will have this same absolute path.
 If a component or assembly does not have a valid absolute directory, then File variables will not be able to read, write, or even open their target files.